-One of the newest features to be added to Storyboard That is Smart Scenes.
+One of the coolest features to be added to Storyboard That is Smart Scenes.
 Essentially, Smart Scenes enable the user to customize the scene in a variety of ways - from the weather to the time of day.
 Now, you can customize BOTH characters and scenes to make sure your storyboard is exactly how you want it, and to add more depth to your creations.

 Since this feature was released fairly recently, I wanted to highlight a few ways you can use Smart Scenes with your students!
 For those not familiar with Smart Scenes, here’s a quick breakdown - using storyboards, of course!

 [Note: some examples show the 16x9 layout being used, but the traditional layout will work as well!]

 First, drag and drop the scene into your cell.
 This example shows a city sidewalk scene, found in Scenes > Town.

 Second, click the ‘Edit Scene’ button that appears in the dialogue box.